aiaa-istc/aiaa-istc.github.io/IS_Workshop_2024/venue.md

 ## Venue
 The workshop will be held at University of Nebraska-Lincoln, in Lincoln, NE.

+Most of the workshop will take place in the new Kiewit Hall Engineering Building.
 <!-- Most of the workshop will take place in the Aerospace Engineering Sciences Building, [??](??) ??, ??, NE ?????</a>.-->

 More details are coming soon!